Adamits/tech-frontiers/README.md

 Note that by installing jupyter inside your conda environment, your jupyter notebooks kernel should be able to access all of your python packages.
 Alternatively, you can install your conda environment as a specific kernel for jupyter to use, as below.

 ### Accessing your conda environment from a jupyter notebook
+*This section is optional, and should only be necessary if jupyter is installed outside of your conda environment*

 1. Install ipykernal:
 ```bash